Borrus-sudo/ShakespeareLoremIpsum/README.md

 # ShakespeareLoremIpsum
-Lorem Ipsum Generator which randomly generates text taken from Shakespeare's plays
+Lorem Ipsum Generator which randomly generates text taken from Shakespeare's plays.
+Checkout the master branch (you are on main branch)